JuliaActuary/JuliaActuary.org/blog/life-modeling-problem.md

 \output{./code/lmp/loaddata}

-It's hard to visualize/compare results with such vast different orders of magnitude.
-To aid in that, I've included a physical length comparsion representing the distance that light travels in the time for the computation to complete (comparing a nanosecond to one foot length [goes at least back to Admiral Grace Hopper](https://www.youtube.com/watch?v=9eyFDBPk4Yw)).
+To aid in visualizing results with such vast different orders of magnitude, this graph includes a physical length comparsion to serve as a reference.
+The computation time is represented by the distance that light travels in the time for the computation to complete (comparing a nanosecond to one foot length [goes at least back to Admiral Grace Hopper](https://www.youtube.com/watch?v=9eyFDBPk4Yw)).

 ```julia:./code/lmp/benchmkarkplot
 #hideall